New Faculty Orientation

 Institute for Student Success

 - The Office of Public Engagement fosters engagement in a variety of forms across the University community and thereby extend the transformational impact the University has throughout the state and beyond our geographical borders.
-More information about the Office of Public Engagement.
+More information.

 - The Office of the Vice President for Research (OVPR) oversees UConn’s $250 million research enterprise at all UConn campuses across the State, including UConn Health.
 The OVPR’s mission is to assist faculty with all aspects of their research and scholarship, and to support the continued growth of UConn’s research enterprise.

 - The UConn Libraries' are available for assistance with your instruction and research needs.
-Start with the Libraries' Quick Link Guides.
+Start with the Libraries Quick Links Guide (.pdf).

 Mansfield Downtown Partnership, Inc.